The Cell and Molecular Biology Graduate Program stresses solving fundamental problems of biology through cellular and molecular approaches.

 The key components of the doctoral (PhD) program are:

 1. Lab rotations during the first academic year.
-New students are required to complete rotations with different labs during their first academic year.
+New students are required to complete rotations with different labs during their first academic semester.
 The rotations provide students the opportunity to explore different research interests prior to the selection of a Ph.D. supervisor.
-At the end of the first year students must secure placement in a permanent lab and identify a faculty advisor to supervise the remainder of their doctoral work.
+At the end of the first semester students must secure placement in a permanent lab and identify a faculty advisor to supervise the remainder of their doctoral work.

 2. Coursework.
 All students are required to complete a series of required courses during their first year, and then additional graduate level coursework specific to their CMB Track.